Steem-FOSSbot/steem-fossbot-voter/docs/usage-guide.md

 The last example is very simple and might be effective, but it is not really intelligent.
 If the authors I follow stop producing content, or their content becomes poor quality, or even post too much, this will stop working.
 The problem with that approach is that it cannot react to changes in the system.
 However the first two methods will always look for different posts which fit the criteria.

-In summary, I recommend you try to find out how to translate an idea you have about post quality that is a bit deeper than just who and what is popular _now_, because I've personally seen that Steemit is very dynamic and changes a lot, even from week to week.
+In summary, I recommend you try to find out how to translate an idea you have about post quality that is a bit deeper than just who and what is popular _now_, because I've personally seen that Steem is very dynamic and changes a lot, even from week to week.

 ## Reflexivity with tests and stats